moreshwarnabar/single-page-cv/README.md

-# Cloud Resume Challenge – HTML Resume
+# Single Page CV – HTML Resume

-This repository contains the code for Moreshwar Rajan Nabar's cloud-ready résumé, built as part of the Cloud Resume Challenge.
+This repository contains the code for Moreshwar Rajan Nabar's single page résumé, built as part of the [roadmap.sh](https://roadmap.sh/projects/single-page-cv) project.
 The site is a single-page static application composed of `index.html` and `index.css`, showcasing professional experience, education, and projects in a modern, responsive layout.

 ## Project Structure